DataQualityCommittee/dqc_us_rules/README.md

 `

 **Usages and switches**
-* **`--xule-add--packages`** followed by a `|` separated list of package files will add the packages to the rule set.
+* **`--xule-add-packages`** followed by a `|` separated list of package files will add the packages to the rule set.
 If a package is already in the rule set it will overwrite it.
 It will attempt to activate the package in arelle to test that the package is valid.

 * **`--xule-remove-packages`** followed by a `|` separated list of package file names (this is the zip file name).
 If a package is not in the rule set, it will report it, but not fail.
 Any other packages in the list will be removed.